Cody Ritt

 Schematic illustration of various membrane properties, treatments, and process conditions that influence membrane performance characteristics, such as water and salt permeance (A and B, respectively).
 Image taken from C.L.
 Ritt et al., J. Membr.
 Sci.
 (2022).

 For water treatment purposes, ultraselective membranes can enable precise control over the makeup of permeate and brine streams for complex feed solutions.
 This level of control could enable more sustainable water treatment by tailoring the treatment to the desired end use and would substantially reduce chemical and energy consumption, ultimately lowering the treatment cost for water production.
-In addition, fit-for-purpose membranes could improve resource recovery efforts (e.g., lithium recovery), sensor devices, and proton selectivity in fuel cells and water electrolyzers.
+In addition, fit-for-purpose membranes would improve recovery efforts for critical energy minerals (e.g., lithium or cobalt), sensor devices, and proton selectivity in fuel cells and water electrolyzers.

 Nanofluidics